arizona-phonological-imaging-lab/misc/webapp/webdatabase.md

 updated: May 2016
 ---

-To access the database, go to the APIL database website, or the website associated with your lab's database, or if running locally, go to http://localhost:8000/uat/1
+To access APIL's Database repository, go to the APIL database website (<a href=blah>here</a>), or to access your lab's Database repository, to the website associated with your lab's database (or if running locally, go to http://localhost:8000/uat/1)

+# UltraBase usage instructions

 ## Menu Items